 As a member of the De Stijl movement, Gerrit Rietveld was

 essential to the establishment of the modern design movement.
-His famous wooden Red & Blue Chair was

 originally designed to be mass produced but with the embrace of new material